In this post I cover part 3 of a series about maintaining your larger databases better if you use SQL Server. It covers personally recommended DMV’s.

 - Maintaining your larger databases better Part 1

-- Maintaining your larger databases better Part 2 – Indexes
+- Part 2 – Indexes

 SELECT * FROM SYS.DM_DB_INDEX_PHYSICAL_STATS(DB_ID(),OBJECT_ID('TABLENAME'),NULL,NULL,'DETAILED');

-If the avg_fragmentation_in_percentage number is high for some of these columns, and they are not the highest index levels shown, then you probably want to rebuild the indexes concerned.
+If the avg_fragmentation_in_percentage number is high for some of these levels, and they are not the highest index levels shown, then you probably should rebuild the indexes concerned.

-One thing you might want to test is rebuilding the larger indexes using page compression to reduce the size of them even further.
+In addition, another thing you might want to test is rebuilding the larger indexes using page compression.
+Which can reduce the size of them even further.